naveengoyal1503/autoplugin-ai/plugins/WP_Coupon_Vault/README.md

 # WP Coupon Vault

-Manage and display exclusive coupons and deals for affiliate products on your WordPress site.
+Manage and display exclusive coupons and deals on your WordPress site.

 ## Features
-- Create and manage coupons with codes, affiliate URLs, expiry dates, and store names
+- Create and manage coupons as custom post types
 - Display coupons using a shortcode
-- Filter coupons by store
-- Simple admin interface for coupon management
+- Customize coupon display with settings
+- Easy integration with affiliate links

 ## Installation
 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Coupons > Add New to create your first coupon
+3. Go to Coupons > Add New to start adding coupons

 ## Setup
-- Add coupon details (code, affiliate URL, expiry, store)
+- Add coupons with title, description, code, and affiliate URL
-- Use the shortcode `[wpcv_coupons]` to display coupons on any page or post
+- Use the `[coupon_vault]` shortcode to display coupons on any page or post
-- Customize display with shortcode attributes: `limit` and `store`
+- Customize display options in Coupons > Settings

 ## Usage
-- `[wpcv_coupons]` - Display all coupons
-- `[wpcv_coupons limit="5"]` - Display up to 5 coupons
+- `[coupon_vault limit="5"]` displays the latest 5 coupons
-- `[wpcv_coupons store="Amazon"]` - Display coupons for Amazon

-## Styling
-The plugin includes a basic CSS file for styling.
-Customize `style.css` as needed.
+- `[coupon_vault category="tech"]` displays coupons from the 'tech' category

 ## Support
-For support or feature requests, visit the plugin page or contact the developer.
+For support and premium add-ons, visit our website.